-A 0 Р Q R 1 Community What do the provisions say about drainage and soils types?
+A 0 Р Q 1 Community What do the provisions say about drainage and soils types?
 What do the provisions say about grading and erosion control?
-What do the provisions say about land division requirements?
-Are there any building code related provisions referenced in the land use code?
-3 Salem A soils study or soils type report does not seem to be required as part of the code.
+What do the provisions say about land division requirements Salem A soils study or soils type report does not seem to be required as part of the code.
+75.030 - Erosion is prohibited.
+No person shall cause or suffer visible and measurable erosion or sediment which enters or is likely to enter the public storm drainage system, drainage courses, or wetlands.
+(Ord No. 39-2001) 75.050.a - All development projects require an erosion control permit with exceptions.
+82.030 - a Clearing and Grading Permit is required for any activity that involves ground disturbing activity exceeding two feet in depth or 25 cubic yards of volume with exceptions.
+A technical report is required as part of the application process if excavation requirements and standards cannot otherwise be met.
 205.005 - All parcel division plans must include as part of the applications process, any special development standards and geological ot geotechnical analysis.
-3. Sandy 17.56 Apendix A - Geologic assessments must include information on soil types, structure, development, and information on hydrologic conditions at the site, including spring, water table, and drainage.
+33 Sandy 17.56.Apendix A - Geologic assessments must include information on soil types, structure, development, and information on hydrologic conditions at the site, including spring, water table, and drainage.
 17.60.50.A - Development applications must include a hydrology and soils report that outlines the current status and effect of changes to the hydrology, and erosion concerns of the development area and downstream.
-Report must include soil characteristics including strength, erosion and siumping susceptability. plan completed by a licensed professional engineer registered in 17.54.00.G - New construction and land divisions shall meet any development, land division and design standards of the applicable specific area plan.
-Appendix B - The reccommended techniques portion of the OBGE guidelines for preparing geologic reports includes the following: "Commonly accepted grading requirements are described in Chapter 70 of the Uniform Building Code."
-3 Silverton 18.2.6.130 - Reports required with application include a description of project drainage and drainage control methods.
-18.2.6.130.6.2 - Existing natural drainage systems shall be utilized, as much as possible, in their natural state, recognizing the erosion potential from increased storm drainage.
-18.2.6.130 - In all slope areas, impervious surface drainage from roofs, driveways, and parking areas must be directed to a city storm drain or other city-approved drainage system.
-18.2.6.130 E - Applications must include reports detailing soil depth and soil structure. projects to summer (low rainfall) months, specific cut standards 18.2.6.140 - Code sets out minimum to sizes based on slope grade.
+Report must include soil characteristics including strength, erosion and slumping susceptability.
+17.60.50.B - Development applications must include a grading plan completed by a licensed professional engineer registered in Oregon outlining effect of development on contours, water quality, dams, basins, and more.
+Report erosion control plan must be consistant with the provisions of section 15.44.
+17.54.00.G - New construction and land divisions shall meet any development, land division and design standards of the applicable specific area plan.
+35 Silverton 18.2.6.130 - Reports required with application include a description of project drainage and drainage control methods.
+18.2.6.180.G.2 - Existing natural drainage systems shall be utilized, as much as possible, in their natural state, recognizing the erosion potential from increased storm drainage.
+18.2.6.190 - In all slope areas, impervious surface drainage from roofs, driveways, and parking areas must be directed to a city storm drain or other city-approved drainage system.
+18.2.6.130.E - Applications must include reports detailing soil depth and soil structure.
+18.2.6.180 - Code has extensive rules regarding grading and erosion control.
+Requirements include grading plans, designed by a geotech engineer, prior to development, restriction of grading projects to summer (low rainfall) months, specific cut standards for hillsides, standards for fill, requirements for re-vegetation, enforcement for grading regulations, and general site grading review considerations.
+18.2.6.140 - Code sets out minimum lot sizes based on slope grade.
 There are two options for developers to follow.
 Option A allows for a strick lot size based on slope grade.
 Option B allows the developer to transfer density to locations of less than 12%, retaining steeper areas as open space.
-None referenced